 “Many years ago, I heard someone comment, ‘Keep in mind that the person you assign to a project is building your future.
 Too many managers assign people they can ‘afford to lose’ to project teams.
 Why would you trust your future to someone you can ‘afford’ to give up?
 Instead, assign the person you think you can least afford to give up.
 In all likelihood they will be your subject matter expert.’
 Thus, when we started the project, I asked each of the three wholesalers to assign to the project full-time the person they could least afford to give up and they each selected an individual.
 The message heard many years ago again proved accurate.
 Having highly capable business analysts involved greatly enhanced our ability to deliver a great system in a timely manner," concludes Jurich.

 "There is old adage, that when building systems three factors are always desired: Good, Fast and Cheap.
 In reality, you can pick two knowing that the third is the trade-off.
 For instance, it may be good and fast, but it won't be cheap.
 Or, fast and cheap, but it won't be any good.
 With LANSA, we achieved all three.
 The deliverables are very good.
 They were built much faster than we could have built them in any other language.
 And the end result was significantly cheaper than it would have cost using other methods."

 Three factors are always desired: Good, Fast and Cheap.
 In reality, you can pick only two, with LANSA we achieved all three

 Company and System Information

-- RORC's LANSA-developed Point-of-Sale and back-office system is deployed on Windows clients and Windows servers, both with an SQL Anywhere database.
+- The RORC Point-of-Sale and back-office systems are both developed with Visual LANSA and deployed on Windows clients and Windows servers, with an SQL Anywhere database.